 This includes the length of the lease, the frequency and methods of rent review, and who pays the operating costs.

-Of course it would be preferable to have a long lease with regular rent reviews to market with a minimum of CPI increase and a tenant who pays all the outgoings.
+Of course, it would be preferable to have a long lease with regular rent reviews to market with a minimum CPI increase and a tenant who pays all the outgoings.

 6. Recent Construction

 Generally, recently built properties will have ongoing appeal to tenants and require less renovation.